SilasLock/mirage-distribution/README.md

 Note that the above formula for utility, as with the one for the discretized conditional mirage distribution $\mathbb{P}(\text{bid index} \leq \hat{i} \mid \text{value index} = i)$, also works when any of the indices are $0$.
 They can thus be fearlessly applied without having to worry about whether they're being written for the non-zero types' indices (i.e. $1, ..., n$) or the zero type's index (i.e. $0$).

+> [!NOTE]
+> This section is finished, but might need additional elaboration.
+We've documented the major functions in `MirageSimulation/src/MirageSimulation.jl` so that an unfamiliar user can tinker around with them.
+If you're one such unfamiliar user and are having trouble understanding the code, let us know and we'll update this section to make it clearer.

 ### Discretizing Inference
+(Warning: This section is unfinished due to math problems!)

 We now need to infer the mirage distribution that occurs under a new dashboard $\overline{x}$ (and its corresponding IC pricing rule $\overline{p}$), using samples from the mirage distribution collected when an agent was faced with some original dashboard $x$ (and its corresponding IC pricing rule $p$).

 To do this, we introduce the following notation: